 There are roughly 200,000 brown bears around the globe.
 Brown bears are primarily located in North America, Asia, and Europe, with Russia having the most significant population of the three continents.

-There are around 30,000 in the United States, most of which live in Alaska; however, there are only approximately 1,500 in the 48 contiguous states.
+There are around 30,000 people in the United States, most of whom live in Alaska; however, there are only approximately 1,500 people in the 48 contiguous states.

 Appearance

-The brown bear, frequently referred to as a grizzly bear in North America, is a huge mammal, typically a dark brown color, but its coloring can range from a light creamy shade all the way up to black.
+The brown bear, frequently referred to as a grizzly bear in North America, is a huge mammal, typically a dark brown color, but its coloring can range from a light creamy shade up to black.

 The long guard hairs that fall over the shoulders and back are frequently lighter in color at the tips, giving the appearance of grizzled hair when viewed from a distance.